YatFungLoo/learning-WebGL/README.md

 ### Cursor movement

-Using event listener on mouse the pixel can be extracted, to normalize the tracking the pixel position can be divided by the viewport size.
+Using event listener on mouse the pixel can be extracted, to normalise the tracking the pixel position can be divided by the viewport size.

 ```javascript